XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | C1B8D934087225F509BEB5A8EC24447854713EE447D277F69545ABFA0E0FD490 | In development |

 Introduces Tickets as a way to reserve a transaction sequence number for later execution.
-Creates the `Ticket` ledger node type and the transaction types `TicketCreate` and `TicketCancel`.
+Creates the `Ticket` ledger object type and the transaction types `TicketCreate` and `TicketCancel`.

 **Caution:** This amendment is still in development.